Majkel1991/baa_soundscapes/extended_prototype/README.md

 #### Inference

-Run the following command to predict the semantic segmentation of every image in the test_images/ directory (note: results are saved in the test_segmentations/ directory).
-It is required to specify the location of the weights (you can use either the pretrained weights or any other weights saved during training in the saved_weights/ directory).
+Run the following command to predict the semantic segmentation of every image in the test_images/ directory (note: results are saved in the test_segmentations/ directory)

 ```bash
 python predict.py